0xPolygonHermez/pil2-compiler/doc/features_0.7.0.md

-## Virtual Tables
+## Release 0.7.0

-The `virtual` keyword applies to several elements:
+The features main features of this release are:

 - Packages
-- New features for fixed columns
+- New features for fixed columns (bits, temporal)
-- AirTemplate instantiation
-- Features of fixed columns
+- Virtual instantiation of AirTemplates

 ---